Motor Carrier Insurance: Cost, Liability & Quotes From $11

 FMCSA Minimum Insurance

-The FMCSA (Federal Motor Cargo and Safety Association) mandates motor carriers to have the minimum insurance coverage depending on the type of their business operations.
-Here’s a table that shows what kind of form a specific motor carrier needs, the type of insurance to purchase, and the amount of coverage the FMCSA requires.
+The FMCSA (Federal Motor Cargo and Safety Association) mandates carriers to have the minimum insurance coverage depending on the type of their business operations.
+Here’s a table that shows what kind of form a specific carrier needs, the type of insurance to purchase, and the amount of coverage the FMCSA requires.

 Type of Motor Carrier Business Form to be Filed Type of Insurance Policy Required Minimum Amount of Coverage Required